 In fact, using public transportation in Taipei is the best way to dig in for an action-packed trip.
 Most of the city’s top tourist attractions are within earshot of an MRT station and are easy to find—with far less hassle than you’d imagine!

 Want to make the most out of your trip?
 Learn how to get around Taipei like a pro with this complete public transportation guide for travellers!

 Public transportation in Taipei: An introduction

 The key is the wonderful and efficient Taipei Metro.
-Also known as the Taipei MRT (mass rapid transit), this world-class subway system covers much of the city centre, and zips travellers between all of the best things to do in Taipei quickly and easily.
+Also known as the Taipei MRT (mass rapid transit), this world-class subway system covers much of the city centre, and zips travellers between most of the best things to do in Taipei quickly and easily.